ceph/ceph/doc/rados/operations/crush-map-edits.rst

 #. `Recompile`_ the CRUSH map.
 #. `Set the CRUSH map`_.

-To activate CRUSH map rules for a specific pool, identify the common ruleset number for those rules and specify that ruleset number for the pool.
-See `Set Pool Values`_ for details.
+For details on setting the CRUSH map rule for a specific pool, see `Set Pool Values`_.

 .. _Get the CRUSH map: #getcrushmap
 .. _Decompile: #decompilecrushmap